 - Pinterest page URL: Link to a Pinterest page if it is linked from the website.

-Check out the emails in the column Primary email and their accuracy.
-If the probability is high and the e-mail address makes sense to you as well, you can use it to contact the website.
+Check the Primary Email column data for accuracy.
+If the probability is high and the email address is also meaningful to you, you can use it to contact the site.

-If there is no email on the page, but a contact page is available, try to look at it and find out if there is another contact or at least a contact form.
+If there is no email on the page, but there is a contact page, try to look at it and see if there is another contact or at least a contact form.

-If you do not have an email or contact page, you can still reach the website through one of the social networks.
+If you do not have an email address or a contact page, you may still be able to reach the website through one of the social networking sites.

-- Sometimes it will be enough to check the web with your own eyes.
-For example, some bloggers published their contact on the website as an image.
-Miner can’t see this email, but you can.
+- Sometimes it is enough to just look at the website.
+For example, some bloggers publish their contact as an image on their website.
+Contact Finder can’t see this data, but you can.

-- Sign in to the newsletter to see from which email address they are sending their emails.
+- Sign up for their newsletter to see what email address they send their emails from.

-- Try tools like https://findthat.email/, in which case, you need to know the name of the author or owner and the domain name.
+- Try tools like https://findthat.email/.
+You will also need to know the name of the author or owner and the domain name.